pantheon-systems/documentation/source/content/terminus/07-create.md

     }
     ```

-2. Install the PHP Code Sniffer:
+1. Install the PHP Code Sniffer:

         composer install

-3. Check the coding standards of your plugin for PSR-2 compliance:
+1. Check the coding standards of your plugin for PSR-2 compliance:

         composer cs

-4.  `cbf` can fix most PRS-2 compliance errors in your plugin:
+1.  `cbf` can fix most PRS-2 compliance errors in your plugin:

         composer cbf

-5. Because of the additional files created by these tests, we **strongly** recommend adding the following lines to the `.gitignore`file:
+1. Adding the following lines to the `.gitignore`file is **strongly** recommended because of the additional files created by these tests.

     ```bash
     vendor